fanfarian/qu-int-Theme-Functionality/README.txt

 = 7.
 Add custom CSS for Administrators =
 Checks if file exists in (child) 'theme-folder/css/admin.css' and enqueues file automatically

 = 8.
+Add custom JS for Administrators =
+Checks if file exists in 'theme-folder/js/admin.min.js' and enqueues file automatically

+= 9.
 Remove inline css style from gallery =
 You need to style your gallery through your own css files

-= 9.
+= 10.
 Clean the output of attributes of images in editor = Better align classes: alignright. alignleft, aligncenter

-= 10.
+= 11.
 Remove width and height in editor =
 Better responsive images
 Also sets 'alt' = 'titel' if no alt tag provided for the image Check if RICG Plugin makes this obsolete

-= 11.
+= 12.
 Redirect Attachment Pages (mostly images) to their parent page  = Only if parent is available

-= 12.
+= 13.
 Remove WP generated content from the head =
 * Category feeds
 * Post and comment feeds
 * EditURI link